Bull Creek Outfitters

 The turkey population on one of my hunting properties is such that an opportunity at a young tom is pretty much a sure bet.
 The turkey population on this small ranch is outstanding and abuts a very large, almost un-hunted tract of land that is some of the best turkey country around, bar none!
 This small tract is comprised of pasture and open hardwood hammock, has excellent access and is a relatively easy hunt.

-The rate for a Youth or HC Jake hunt is $975.
+The rate for a Youth Jake hunt is $975.

 Hunters 16 yrs and older and born after May 31, 1975 are required to have completed a hunter safety course.
 Effective Aug.
 1, 2006, anyone 16 years or older and born after May 31, 1975 can hunt under the supervision of a licensed hunter, 21 or older, without having to complete the state’s hunter safety certification.
 The newly established “Hunter Safety Mentoring Exemption” enables those persons to purchase a Florida hunting license and hunt during a one-year trial basis.